 Every day at 10.10am the children have snack time.
 The children who are on the milk list will have milk and the rest will have water.
 Please ensure your child has a water bottle or remind them to help themselves to the clean cups in the classroom.
 We have a different snack delivered each day and we are not always aware of what this will be.
 Therefore, if your child only likes certain fruit/veg, please provide them with a daily, healthy snack.

 School dinners and packed lunches

-Reading: Loving books is crucial to a child’s progress so do enjoy!
-We will start your child's school reading journey on Monday 28th September.
-The books have no words to start with and this is deliberate!
+Reading: Developing a passion for reading is crucial for a child to want to continue their reading journey.
+We will start Phonics on Monday 20th September and they will learn a new sound most days.
+The scheme reading books that will come home for the first few weeks will have no words to start with and this is deliberate!
 Tell the story together using the pictures.
 This is the beginning of their reading journey so little, often and fun, is best.
-Reading books will be changed every Monday (please see the Tab on Reading for more info).
-Please send your child in with their reading book every day as we like to listen to children read during the school day.
-Please sign the reading record when you have listened to your child read.
+Reading books will be changed every Monday (please see the Tab on Reading for more info and activities to try across the week).
+Please send your child in with their reading book every day as we like to listen to children read across the week.
+Please encourage your child to look after their reading book and sign the reading record when you have listened to your child read.

 Number: Count everything and everywhere!
 Give the children the opportunity to explore numbers in the environment.
-Look for different numbers on walks, press the numbers on appliances, use money etc.
+Look for different numbers on walks, press the numbers on appliances, use money, etc.

 Home Learning (weekly homework)

 Please send your child into school wearing a warm PE kit every Wednesday.
-P.E. will start on Wednesday 30th September.
+P.E. will start on Wednesday 29th September.